jasonribble/bitcoin-101/README.md

   - `bc1q9a9n3nyh7fnp2xyzw6favfegqt0tyy3y3q74rg`
   - ![AZ Bitcoin Network Address](image.png)

+notes:

+- A Bitcoin address vs Bitcoin Invoice.

+- Typically done with a QR code, you can also provide the text address bellow if you’re not in the same room as the sender.

+- Would anyone like to donate to AZ Bitcoin Network; you address above is an invoice for about $20?

 ---

 # How to Send Bitcoin

 1. Have a wallet with bitcoin in it
-2. Scan the QR code or insert the address
+2. Scan the QR code or put in the address
+3. Confirm the transaction
+4. Hit Send

-3. Select the fee amount
+- Optionally you can set the fee rate

 ---